Polarized QED cascades: Conclusions

 \section{Conclusions}

 In conclusion, we have shown that QED-cascades will lead to highly polarized particle generation and that the growth rates are reduced by the spin-dynamics, leading to orders of magnitude differences in particle yield compared with calculations with unpolarized rates under certain conditions.
 This raises the prospect of generating polarized lepton beam perhaps useful for laser-wakefield driven particle colliders \cite{Moortgat-Pick:PhysRep2008}, or the production of highly polarized $\gamma$-photons \cite{Li:PRL2020,Tang:2020}.
 However, addressing the fundamental role of particle polarization in QED cascades, as we have here, could have wide-ranging implications.
-For example, QED cascades may occur in extreme astrophysical environments such as magnetars and are expected to dominate the behavior of upcoming high intensity laser interactions with matter as intensities increase and we move into the QED-plasma regime.
-We have shown that polarization dynamics, which is usually neglected, must be included in the modeling of this state. {Note that these calculations were performed using an idealised field model, which does not include a magnetic component or the field gradients expected in near-future high-power laser experiments.
-It is left for further work to explore the impacts of these effects on the interaction.}\\
+For example, QED cascades may occur in extreme astrophysical environments such as magnetars and are expected to dominate the behaviour of upcoming high intensity laser interactions with matter as intensities increase and we move into the QED-plasma regime.
+We have shown that polarization dynamics, which is usually neglected, must be included in the modelling of this state.
+Note that these calculations were performed using an idealized rotating electric field model, which allows to describe the lepton spin in terms of discrete states with respect to a global non-precessing basis.
+Our model does not include a magnetic component or the field gradients expected in near-future high-power laser experiments.
+In that case, the 3D field configuration requires to generalize the description of the spin degrees of freedom to the full three-dimensional mean spin vector (Stokes vector).
+It is left for further work to explore the impacts of these effects on the interaction, and how the 3D effects impact the effects predicted in this manuscript.

 This work supported by the US ARO Grant no.~W911NF-16-1-0044, AFOSR Grant No. FA9550-16-1-0121, NSF grant 1804463 and UK Engineering and Physical Sciences Research Council grant EP/M018156/1.
 D.S. acknowledges valuable discussions with Ben King and Felix Karbstein.